camptocamp/tilecloud/README.md

 and point your browser at <http://localhost:8080/>.
 Type `Ctrl-C` to terminate `tc-viewer`.

 Next, download an example MBTiles file from [MapBox](http://mapbox.com/), such as [Geography Class](http://tiles.mapbox.com/mapbox/map/geography-class).
-We can quickly find out more about this tile set with the `tc-info` command:
+We can quickly find out more about this tile set with the `tc-info` command.
+For example, to count the number of tiles:

 	$ ./tc-info -t count geography-class.mbtiles
 	87381

+To calculate the bounding pyramid:

 	$ ./tc-info -t bounding-pyramid -r geography-class.mbtiles
 	0/0/0:+1/+1